willspensley/DVS-Vision-Language-Model/README.md

 The model excels at identifying `pituitary` and `notumor`, likely due to their distinct features, but struggles with `glioma` and `meningioma` due to visual similarities with other classes.
 The test accuracy (65.83%) being higher than the training accuracy (57.76%) indicates good generalization, but the high training loss and limited epochs (2) suggest underfitting.
 Class imbalance (`notumor` has 405 test samples, others have 300-306) may also bias the model toward `notumor` and `pituitary`.
 Training for more epochs and addressing class imbalance could improve performance.

-## Task 3: Morphological Operations for Preprocessing

-### Generation of Structuring Element

-For morphological operations, we use the function `strel` to generate different kinds of structuring elements (SEs).
-Here is a list of SEs that `strel` can generate: